 Once a cause is identified, the Lieberman & Parikh team will be happy to talk about hair loss treatment options for women looking to restore their appearance.
 A thorough discussion at the consultation stage will help our doctors determine possible causes.
 In certain circumstances, hair restoration surgery is not the best treatment option for hair loss in women, and non-surgical intervention, such as a change in diet or further blood tests, could be the key to restoring a woman's hair.

 If classic female pattern hair loss is found, our doctors will spend time discussing all of the medical and surgical hair loss treatment options available for women.
-These options range from topical therapy such as minoxidil; to a new, innovative treatment using platelet-rich plasma and microneedling; to cutting-edge hair restoration surgery using the latest techniques in follicular unit extraction.
+These options range from topical therapy to a new, innovative treatment using L&P Stimulate and microneedling to cutting-edge hair restoration surgery using the latest techniques in follicular unit extraction.

 Progressive hair loss can be a devastating change for any woman, impacting self confidence and general well being.
 Our goals are to educate each patient who comes in the door about hair loss, to offer guidance and expertise to help make a diagnosis, and to provide the most advanced and effective hair loss treatments for women to restore a youthful and natural head of hair.